 - Fungal and yeast infections

 If your cat is showing signs of serious health concerns, contact your veterinarian.

 How Do I Give My Cat Colloidal Silver?

 Home is safe and free of stressors that could aggravate your pet’s condition.
-Provide your pet with a secure, relaxing place to rest and recover.
+Provide your pet with a secure, relaxing place like a raised bed to rest and recover.
 A warm, sunlit window is always a favorite location for your furry friend.